 Sometimes you might be referred for a steroid injection directly into the site of injury.
 This will help reduce any inflammation and allow you to proceed with rehabilitation.

 They will prescribe a full rehabilitation program which should include stretching and strengthening exercises.

-Shoulder massage including cross friction massage to the rotator cuff tendon may be applied, particularly in long term chronic injuries.
+Shoulder massage including cross-friction massage to the rotator cuff tendon may be applied, particularly in long-term chronic injuries.

 Do I need rotator cuff surgery?

-If your injury is quite severe, you are young and active, then surgery may be indicated to repair the tear.
+If your injury is quite severe, and you are young and active, then surgery may be indicated to repair the tear.
 People who are more likely to need surgery include:

 - Athletes under 60 years old.

 - Patients with complete tears of the rotator cuff tendon or muscle.

 - If conservative treatment of rest, ice, exercises, and other treatments is not having the desired effect after 6 weeks

 - Professional sports people who want the shortcut to making sure the injury heals in the shortest possible time.